Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/scatter/scatter.md

 ---
 Title: '.scatter()'
-Description: 'Inserts given values into specific locations in a given tensor.'
+Description: 'Writes values from a source into specific locations of a tensor along a specified dimension, based on indices.'
 Subjects:
   - 'AI'
   - 'Data Science'